 From April 2022, MTD will be extended to all VAT-registered businesses with turnover below the VAT threshold of £85,000.

-Under the MTD extension, the way taxes are reported will change.
-More frequent reporting, with a continuous compliance cycle will be introduced.
-The tax process, and the amount of tax collected, will not change.
+Under the Making Tax Digital extension, the way taxes are reported will change, with more frequent reporting and a continuous compliance cycle being introduced.
+However, the tax process, and the amount of tax collected, will not change.

 Those who are affected will need to keep digital records of all business income and expenses – keeping only paper records will no longer be accepted.

-HMRC recognises that not all organisations are fit to use the digital tools required for MTD.
+HMRC recognises that not all organisations are fit to use the digital tools required for Making Tax Digital.
 Therefore, it will review potential exemptions on a case-by-case basis.

 Although the process of Making Tax Digital is already in action, further changes to the system must be anticipated.

-Our specialist tax team are on hand to support you through the switch to digital.
-We’ll ensure you are compliant and benefiting from the digitised tax system.
+For more information on Making Tax Digital and how we can support you through the switch to digital, get in touch with us today.
+Our specialist tax team will ensure you are compliant and benefit from the new digitised tax system.